stillru/stillru.github.io/content/experience/job-2.md

 As newbie in publisher industry, I work 4 hours a day.
 My job was:
  - Preparing newspaper pages in ps-files for printing
  - Control quality of product

+My color correction, preparing text for newspaper sheets and control process of printing.